 - Preheat grill to medium-high heat

-- Combine 2 tbsp olive oil, 1 tbsp lemon juice, vinegar, tomatoes, avocado, parsley, ½ tsp of pepper and garlic salt in a small bowl
+- Combine 2 tablespoon olive oil, 1 tablespoon lemon juice, vinegar, tomatoes, avocado, parsley, ½ teaspoon of pepper and garlic salt in a small bowl

 - Toss to coat and set relish aside

-- Stir together remaining olive oil and tbsp lemon juice and brush halibut filets to coat
+- Stir together remaining olive oil and tablespoon lemon juice and brush halibut filets to coat

-- Season with remaining ½ tsp pepper and dash salt
+- Season with remaining ½ teaspoon pepper and dash salt

 - Grill 6-8 minutes, flip and grill for 5 more minutes until fish flakes with a fork

 - Easy Instant Pot Crack Chicken - December 6, 2023

 - Easy Hot Cocoa Mug Cake (Gluten-Free) - December 4, 2023

 - Easy Orange Glazed Croissants Recipe with Crescent Rolls - November 28, 2023